RolandKol/RenameFitsHeader/README.md

 # RenameFitsHeader
-' At the moment it renames only "Filter" value in the .fit or .fits header ' user will be asked to choose folder and filter names ' useful for astrophotography
+' At the moment it renames only "Filter" value in the .fit or .fits header.
+' The user will be asked to choose the folder and the Old/New filter names

+' useful for astrophotography